mhdbnbd/deccs_ddc/README.md

 > python run_deccs.py --json "experiment_setups/deccs_images.json"

 This will save the results under results/{data set name}/{deccs-version}.
 In the json files in the experiment_setup directory the setting with the reconstruction loss is set to the default.
 If you want to run the experiment without the reconstruction loss, then you need to set ```use_rec:false``` in the corresponding json file.

-## Tutorial - Notebook

-In [synthetic-example.ipynb](synthetic-example.ipynb) we provide a step by step jupyter notebook of how DECCS is applied to the SYNTH data set described in the paper.
-It has many comments and plots.
-We hope it helps to understand the main steps of the algorithm.

 # Citation (will be replaced with ICDM citation)
 ```